B.A. (Honours) in English Literature & Language and History, Queen's University

-Ann is excited to pursue historical research using feminist and queer theories to further the understanding of previously unwritten histories of women in Korean history.
-At Harvard, Ann will investigate the effects of educational policies during the colonial and post-Korean War period on women's self-conceptualization of their (trans) national and personal identities.
+Ann is pursuing historical research using feminist and queer theories to further the understanding of previously unwritten histories of women in Korean history.
+At Harvard, Ann is investigating the effects of educational policies during the colonial and post-Korean War period on women's self-conceptualization of their (trans) national and personal identities.
 While expanding her interests and building on her research skills, Ann hopes to further develop her "Korean War Interviews" archive by documenting women's experiences of the war.

 B.A.(Honours) in Economics, University of British Columbia M.Sc.(Distinction) in Political Theory, London School of Economics B.C.L., LL.B., McGill University

 LL.M., Harvard Law School

 Canada | Harvard Law School, Doctor of Juridical Science

 Malcolm Lavoie is a Doctor of Juridical Science (S.J.D.) candidate at Harvard Law School, where the focus of his research is on links between property law and the collective interests of minority cultural groups, including aboriginal societies.

 H.B.A. in Economics and Peace, Conflict and Justice, Trinity College, University of Toronto M.B.A., Graduate School of Business, Stanford University

 Canada | Harvard Kennedy School, Master in Public Administration